HowdyBalcones/practice_notes/000-all_notes/notes-practical_extendscript.md

 ## TODO
 * syntax highlighting for jsxinc
 * build the xml function suite, xml to AoA, xml to template obj
-* test symlinks for .jsxinc files
+* test symlinks for .jsxinc files -- this works
 * learn basic xpath expressions